Samkarya/online-exam-questions/README.md

-# Online Exam Questions for ExamSim Platform
+# Online Exam Questions for Examify Platform

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT) <!-- Optional License Badge -->

-This repository hosts the JSON formatted question sets used by the [ExamSim Online Practice Platform](link-to-your-deployed-app-or-main-repo).
+This repository hosts the JSON formatted question sets used by the [Examify Online Practice Platform](link-to-your-deployed-app-or-main-repo).

 The goal of this repository is to: